thlorenz/talks/memory-profiling/slides.md

 <!-- notes
 - specifically relating to node
-- in the browser it's different (mostly DOM nodes hanging around) -->
+- in the browser its different (mostly DOM nodes hanging around) -->

 # Memory Leak Causes